syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-legend.md

 ## Set the position of Legend

-The following code snippet shows how to set the legend position in chart.
+The following code snippet illustrates how to set the legend position in chart.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}